 Some would say that attachment parenting contradicts sleep training.

 As parents, we bare an enormous responsibility.
 It’s not just about keeping our little ones alive, warm, fed and happy.
 We’re all looking to raise exceptional human beings.
-We’re responsible for the quality of our kids’ lives long after they’ve left the nest.
+We’re responsible for the quality of our children’s lives long after they’ve left the nest.
 Many of the decisions we make today are going to determine who they are in 2030, even 50 years from now.

 No surprise then that we take decisions very, very seriously.

 Especially in those first few years, our instincts are all about holding baby close.
-It’s about meeting their every need the moment it arises, and protecting them with the strength and determination of a Lioness.
+It’s about meeting their every need the moment it arises, and protecting them with the strength and determination of a lioness.

 For anyone who’s not familiar, attachment parenting is a parenting philosophy that was popularised by Drs.
 William and Martha Sears in their 1993 publication, “The Baby Book.”
 The idea, in a nutshell, is maximum closeness and responsiveness.
 You wear your baby, you share a bed with your baby, you breastfeed on demand, and you answer their cries immediately.